 Shapley (1953) proposes the framework of stochastic games.
 Dutta (1995) characterizes the feasible and individually rational payoffs for patient players, and proves the folk theorem for the case of observable actions.
 Fudenberg and Yamamoto (2011b) and Hörner, Sugaya, Takahashi, and Vieille (2011) extend his result to games with public monitoring.
-All these papers assume that the state of the world is publicly observable at the beginning of each period.
+All these papers assume that the state of the world is publicly observable at the beginning of each period.5 actions each period.6 In contrast, in this paper, players have only limited information about the true state and the state is not perfectly revealed.

 Athey and Bagwell (2008), Escobar and Toikka (2013), and Hörner, Takahashi, and Vieille (2015) consider repeated Bayesian games in which the state changes as time goes and players have private information about the current state each period.
-They look at equilibria in which players report their private information truthfully, which means that the state is perfectly revealed before they choose actions each period.
-In contrast, in this paper, players have only limited information about the true state and the state is not perfectly revealed.
+They look at equilibria in which players report their private information truthfully, which means that the state is perfectly revealed before they choose

-&lt;sup>6Independently of this paper, Renault and Ziliotto (2014) also study stochastic games with hidden states, but they focus only on an example in which multiple states are absorbing.
+5Independently of this paper, Renault and Ziliotto (2014) also study stochastic games with hidden states, but they focus only on an example in which multiple states are absorbing.